kemitchell/writing.kemitchell.com/_posts/2018-01-06-CLAs-Are-Not-a-Sham.md

 I respectfully disagree.

 Any transactional lawyer that takes a question from a client, catalogs every conceivable risk, prescribes the maximally effective mitigation for each, and calls it a day has failed to practice law.
 Expect follow-up questions on the likelihoods and practical costs of risks identified, costs of defenses described, and alternatives that accept more risk at lesser cost.
 In a developed attorney-client relationship, the lawyer should come to the question with a sense of the client's taste in risk, their financial picture, strategy, and timing, and tailor advice accordingly.
-Not hold a hard line calling for Pyrrhic victory, in open source licensing or any other area.
+Not march blindly to Pyrrhic victory, in open source licensing or anywhere else.

 On the other hand, I don't think maintainers rank experts in all aspects of holistic open source community management.
 I know a number of hackers, and a few foundations, consciously focused on developing and facilitating open source projects.
 But most popular-project maintainers I see start out as reluctant leaders, at the reins of work attracting far more interest than any of their previous efforts.
 Those folks see themselves as experts in software, not management or public relations.

 Even seasoned project leaders don't immerse themselves in intellectual property law or the state of the art in open source licensing.
 They tap lawyers with that knowledge when they need it.
 When help comes care of a company, it's absolutely true that the lawyer's professional duty is seeing after company interests.
 That's what companies expect when they pay people generally, whether to write legal advice or software.
 Fortunately, when a company decides that its interest is in building and supporting an active open source project community, there's no inherent conflict between what the project needs and what its lawyers, or its programmers, ought to recommend.
+Just costs and benefits to reckon.

-Granted, if company counsel doesn't take the time to [read up on open source](https://www.amazon.com/dp/1544737645/), or to understand how it fits into the company's overall strategy, employees should encourage them to do so, or encourage management to find someone who already has.
+Granted, if company counsel doesn't take the time to [read up on open source](https://www.amazon.com/dp/1544737645/), or to understand how it fits into the company's overall strategy, employees should encourage them to do so, or encourage management to find someone who will.
 There are many good open source lawyers to choose from.
-Having an eye for risk doesn't blind them to opportunities or trade-offs, any more than GitHub's interest in signing up new users blinds Ben.
+Having an eye for risk doesn't blind them to opportunities or trade-offs, any more than GitHub's interest in signing up new users blinds Ben's independent judgment.
 Legal calls are judgment calls.
 It's still important to focus on arguments about CLAs that all can acknowledge, and to avoid generalizing the motivations of who's arguing.

 ## Your company is not the enemy.